 - Under BizApp Connection, select Workiva and CloudRunner.

-- Set up the connection's basic info, properties, and environments.
+- Set up the connector's basic info, properties, and environments.

 Step 2.
-Set Up Connections and GroundRunners for Other Data Sources
+Set Up Connectors and GroundRunners for Other Data Sources

-To enable chains to access your other data sources, configure their respective connections.
-When you configure a connection, you specify the credentials necessary to securely log in to the data source and any additional properties or resources the solution requires.
+To enable chains to access your other data sources, configure their respective connectors.
+When you configure a connector, you specify the credentials necessary to securely log in to the data source and any additional properties or resources the solution requires.

-To interact with its data source, each connection also uses a runner:
+To interact with its data source, each connector also uses a runner:

-- For cloud or software-as-a-service (SaaS) data sources, connections use an out-of-the-box CloudRunner.
+- For cloud or software-as-a-service (SaaS) data sources, connectors use an out-of-the-box CloudRunner.

-- For on-premise or private firewall cloud data sources, connections use a GroundRunner.
+- For on-premise or private firewall cloud data sources, connectors use a GroundRunner.